alaffin12/stackedit/Caught by Stradh.md

 > The road gradually disappears and is replaced by a twisted, muddy path through the trees.
 Deep ruts in the earth are evidence of the comings and goings of wagons.
 >
 > The canopy of mist and branches suddenly gives way to black clouds boiling far above.
 There is a clearing here, next to a river that widens to form a small lake several hundred feet across.
 Five colorful round tents, each ten feet in diameter, are pitched outside a ring of four barrel-topped wagons.
 A much larger tent stands near the shore of the lake, its sagging form lit from within.
 Near this tent, eight unbridled horses drink from the river.
+>

-The mournful strains of an accordion clash with the singing of several brightly clad figures around a bonfire.
+> The upbeat strains of an accordion clash with the singing of several brightly clad Vistani - tabaxi - around a bonfire.
 A footpath continues beyond this encampment, meandering north between the river and the forest’s edge.

 G, H, I, B, O, N, P, R, T